libp2p/js-libp2p-interfaces/README.md

 # API

-A valid (read: that follows this abstraction) transport, must implement the following API.
+A valid (read: that follows the interface defined) transport, must implement the following API.

+**Table of contents:**

+- type: `Transport`
+  - `new Transport([options])`
+  - `transport.dial(multiaddr, [options, callback])`
+    - event: 'connect'
+    - event: 'error'
+  - `transport.createListener([options], handlerFunction)`
+  - type: `transport.Listener`
+    - event: 'listening'
+    - event: 'close'
+    - event: 'connection'
+    - event: 'error'
+    - `listener.listen(multiaddr, [callback])`
+    - `listener.getAddrs(callback)`
+    - `listener.close([options])`

+### Creating a transport instance

+- `JavaScript` - `var transport = new Transport([options])`

+Creates a new Transport instance. `options` is a optional JavaScript object, might include the necessary parameters for the transport instance.

+**Note: Why is it important to instantiate a transport -** Some transports have state that can be shared between the dialing and listening parts.
+One example is a libp2p-webrtc-star (or pretty much any other WebRTC flavour transport), where that, in order to dial, a peer needs to be part of some signalling network that is shared also with the listener.

-### Dialing to another Peer
+### Dial to another peer

-- `Node.js` var stream = transport.dial(multiaddr, [options])
+- `JavaScript` - `var conn = transport.dial(multiaddr, [options, callback])`

-This method dials a transport to the Peer referenced by the peerInfo object.
+This method dials a transport to the Peer listening on `multiaddr`.

-multiaddr must be of the type [`multiaddr`](http://npmjs.org/multiaddr).
+`multiaddr` must be of the type [`multiaddr`](http://npmjs.org/multiaddr).

 `stream` must implements the [interface-connection](https://github.com/diasdavid/interface-connection) interface.

-`[options]` are not mandatory fields for all the implementations that might be passed for certain implementations for them to work (e.g. a Signalling Server for a WebRTC transport implementation)

-### Listening for incoming transports from other Peers
+`[options]` is an optional argument, which can be used by some implementations

+`callback` should follow the `function (err, conn)` signature.

+`conn` is the same `conn` that gets returned by call, which should follow [`interface-connection`](https://github.com/diasdavid/interface-connection).
+This `conn` object can emit 3 extra events:

+- `connect` -
+- `timeout` -
+- `error` -

+### Create a listener

-- `Node.js` var listener = transport.createListener(options, function (stream) {})
+- `JavaScript` - `var listener = transport.createListener([options], handlerFunction)`

-This method waits and listens for incoming transports by other peers.

-`stream` must be a stream that implements the [interface-connection](https://github.com/diasdavid/interface-connection) interface.
+This method creates a listener on the transport.

-Options are the properties this listener must have access in order to properly listen on a given transport/socket
+`options` is an optional object that contains the properties the listener must have, in order to properly listen on a given transport/socket.

+`handlerFunction` is a function called each time a new connection is received.
+It must follow the following signature: `function (conn) {}`, where `conn` is a connection that follows the [`interface-connection`](https://github.com/diasdavid/interface-connection).

+The listener object created, can emit the following events:

+- `listening` -
+- `close` -
+- `connection` -
+- `error` -

-### Start listening
+### Start a listener

-- `Node.js` listener.listen(options, [callback])
+- `JavaScript` - `listener.listen(multiaddr, [callback])`

-This method opens the listener to start listening for incoming transports
+This method puts the listener in `listening` mode, waiting for incoming connections.

+`multiaddr` is the address where the listener should bind to.

+`callback` is a function called once the listener is ready.

+### Get listener addrs

+- `JavaScript` - `listener.getAddrs(callback)`

+This method retrieves the addresses in which this listener is listening.
+Useful for when listening on port 0 or any interface (0.0.0.0).

-### Close an active listener
+### Stop a listener

-- `Node.js` listener.close([callback])
+- `JavaScript` - `listener.close([options, callback])`

-This method closes the listener so that no more connections can be open on this transport instance
+This method closes the listener so that no more connections can be open on this transport instance.

+`options` is an optional object that might contain the following properties:

+  - `timeout` - A timeout value (in ms) that fires and destroys all the connections on this transport if the transport is not able to close graciously. (e.g { timeout: 1000 })

 `callback` is function that gets called when the listener is closed.
-It is optional
+It is optional.